 Understanding as much as possible about the entire systematic review process is crucial before you start your review.

 The Library provides access to various books on conducting systematic reviews.
 Some of these focus on specific disciplines, but the same principles will apply to all systematic reviews, regardless of research area.

 Below are some Library books on systematic reviews that you might want to look at.
-Others are available - search the catalogue on the Library website to find more titles.
+More can be found using the Library Search.

 If you've decided that you don't need to do a systematic review, but would still like to undertake a general but systematic literature search, then you might find the books below useful (more books are available - check the Library Search).